invisibleacropolis-ops/GIF-hold/PlanCompletion.md

   - Implement the outlined validation and coordinator unit tests once the Android SDK/tooling prerequisite is addressed.
   - Update `ENGINEGUIDE.md` per the prepared outline to document the consolidated UI components and coordinator architecture.
   - Continue monitoring the Android SDK setup so Gradle unit tests can execute successfully.

+## Session 2025-10-25 - Start
+- Advancing Phase 4 by converting the documentation/testing outlines into concrete updates and JVM coverage for the extracted helpers.
+- Current completion estimates carried forward:
+  - Phase 1: 100%
+  - Phase 2: 100%
+  - Phase 3: 100%
+  - Phase 4: 10%

+## Session 2025-10-25 - End
+- Expanded `app/src/test` with `ValidationRulesTest` and `RenderSchedulerTest`, covering the pure validation utilities and the render coordination flow using coroutine test fakes.
+- Updated `ENGINEGUIDE.md` to reflect the Phase 1–3 refactors (feature packages, shared previews, coordinators, validation utilities, render job registry) and documented the new unit testing strategy for Phase 4.
+- Attempted `./gradlew test --console=plain` (fails: missing Android SDK) to keep the environment blocker visible after introducing the new test suites.
+- Updated completion estimates:
+  - Phase 1: 100%
+  - Phase 2: 100%
+  - Phase 3: 100%
+  - Phase 4: 60% (core documentation refreshed and initial coordinator/validation unit tests added; remaining work covers additional helper coverage and final documentation polish)
+- TODOs for next session:
+  - Add JVM coverage for `ShareCoordinator`, `MessageCenter`, and other coordinator helpers outlined in the Phase 4 test plan.
+  - Finalize documentation by updating `docs/phase4/TestPlanOutline.md` with execution notes or migrating insights into ENGINEGUIDE once testing is complete.
+  - Re-run `./gradlew test --console=plain` after provisioning the Android SDK or documenting the blocker, ensuring the new tests execute successfully in a configured environment.